 While most think of Australia as a successful democracy underpinned by liberal values, it’s increasingly clear that we may not be immune from the global rise of xenophobic and nativist forces.
 Some are concerned that populism is pulling the Liberal Party and sections of our media to the right and will have implications for years to come.
-Associate Professor David Blaazer speaks with The Rise of the Right author and one-time Liberal Party adviser Greg Barns, former Greens senator Scott Ludlam and political writer George Megalogenis about the issue.
+Associate Professor David Blaazer speaks with The Rise of the Right author and one-time Liberal Party adviser Greg Barns, writer for the ABC and Guardian Australia Jennine Khalik, former Greens senator Scott Ludlam and political writer George Megalogenis about the issue.

 This event is part of the Thinking Globally series, supported by UNSW Arts & Social Sciences.

 Greg Barns is a barrister and writer.
 He is the author of four books on Australian politics, including Whats Wrong with the Liberal Party? and Rise of the Right.
 Greg was a political staffer for ten years and ran the 1999 Republic Referendum campaign for Malcolm Turnbull.
 He was disendorsed by the Liberal Party in Tasmania in 2002 for his opposition to the Howard government's asylum seeker policies.
 Greg is an adviser to Julian Assange and WikiLeaks, and was National President of the Australian Lawyers Alliance from 2011-12.
 He practices in the areas of criminal law and human rights, and teaches in RMIT University's Law program.
 Greg writes a weekly column for the Hobart Mercury, as well as contributing regularly to Crikey.

 George Megalogenis (Australian)